Factors that Affect the Depth of Field

 Distance to Subject

-Distance to subject refers to the length between the camera and the focus of the image.
+Distance to the subject refers to the length between the camera and the focus of the image.
 The closer the camera is to the subject it is focusing on, the narrower the depth of field will be.
 Inversely, the farther away the subject is from the camera, the wider the depth of field will be.

-How the Factors Affect the DoF
+How These Factors Affect the DoF

 Infographic illustrates how changing the aperture, the focal length and the distance from the subject affect the depth of field.